Nanque

-Nanque S.A. is an Argentine sports equipment brand.
-The former manufacturing company was based in Banfield, Buenos Aires.
+Nanque S.A. is an Argentine sports equipment manufacturer, headquartered in Banfield, Buenos Aires.
 Founded in 1969, its goal was to manufacture clothing and sportswear for professional and amateur sports, focusing on the association football market, where the company sponsored several teams not only in Argentina but in South and Central America.
 One of the Nanque's owners, Carlos Portell, was also president of Club Atlético Banfield from 1998 to 2012.

 Overview

 Nanque was established in 1969 to produce sportswear for the most popular sports in Argentina, in a time the most international manufacturers were not doing business in the country so Nanque signed deals with some professional football teams, sharing sponsorships with other local brands such as Uribarri, Sportlandia and Olimpia.
-Nanque took a step as a manufacturer in the 1980s, where the company provide football uniforms for many teams of lower divisions (most of them in Primera B Metropolitana).
-Apart from football, Nanque also sponsored some notable boxers of Argentina, including world champions Juan Martín Coggi and Jorge Locomotora Castro.